-In this tutorial, we will show you how to install and configuration of Elgg on your CentOS 7 server.
+In this tutorial, we will show you how to install and configuration of Elgg on your CentOS 7.
 For those of you who didn’t know, Elgg is an award-winning open-source social networking engine that provides a robust framework on which to build all kinds of social environments, from a campus-wide social network for your university, school, or college or an internal collaborative platform for your organization through to a brand-building communications tool for your company and its clients.
 It is a PHP-based application and can easily be installed on a Linux VPS.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step by step installation Elgg Social Networking Platform in CentOS 7.
+I will show you through the step-by-step installation Elgg Social Networking Platform in CentOS 7.

 Install Elgg on CentOS 7

 Step 1.
 First, let’s start by ensuring your system is up-to-date.

 A CentOS 7 LAMP server is required.
 If you do not have LAMP installed, you can follow our guide here.

 Step 3.
 Installing the Elgg Social Networking Platform.